Training

 Brief video on importance of FASD awareness in our school systems.
 Feasible and inspiring approach.

-Symposium for Educators 2017 Duke University (Video available online)
+Symposium for Educators 2017 Duke University (Video here)

-For more information on FASD and the Duke Symposium (for up-to-date FASD statistics go to "About" page).
+For more information on FASD and up-to-date FASD statistics go to our "About" page).

 PROOF Alliance